🤖 Summarize this article with AI:

 Default Suite: "All Tests"

-BugBug comes with a default suite named "All tests," which includes every test you've created within a project.
+BugBug comes with a default suite named “All tests,” which includes every test you’ve created within a project—meaning all the test cases are included for comprehensive coverage.
 Any new tests you add will automatically join this suite, ensuring nothing gets overlooked.
+It’s important to include relevant information such as the suite name, scope, and a list of included tests to maintain clarity and completeness in your testing procedures.

 Cloud Scheduling and Environment Flexibility

 Suites can be scheduled to run in the cloud, which is particularly useful for working across different environments.
+You can run your test suite on real browsers and devices for more accurate and reliable results.
 This flexibility allows you to ensure your tests are executed in the appropriate context without manual intervention.

 Creating Custom Suites with BugBug